IanFinlayson/exploring-cs/chapter06.md

 Many algorithms are built on the concept of a **loop** where you repeat some steps of the algorithm multiple times.
 For example:

--   On a shampoo bottle, it says \"Lather, rinse, and repeat\".
+-   On a shampoo bottle, it says "Lather, rinse, and repeat".
--   In our \"guess the number\" algorithm, we have to keep on guessing until we guess the number right.
+-   In our "guess the number" algorithm, we have to keep on guessing until we guess the number right.
 -   In adding and subtracting algorithms you learned in grade school you must keep going for every digit of the number.